 Trivium Packaging B.V. (the "Company") was incorporated in the Netherlands on July 8, 2019.
-The Company's registered office is Schiphol Boulevard 127, WTC Schiphol, Tower G, 1118BG Schiphol, The Netherlands.
+The Company's registered office is Schiphol Boulevard 127, World Trade Centre ("WTC") Schiphol, Tower G, 1118 BG Schiphol, The Netherlands.

-On October 31, 2019 the transaction to combine the Food & Specialty ("F&S") business of Ardagh Group S.A. ("Ardagh") with the business of Exal ("Exal") to form the Trivium Group was completed.
-Trivium Packaging B.V. and its subsidiaries (together the "Group" or the "Trivium Group") are a leading supplier of innovative, value-added, rigid packaging solutions.
+Trivium Packaging B.V. and its subsidiaries (together the "Group" or the "Trivium Group") are a leading supplier of innovative, value-added, rigid metal packaging solutions.
 The Group's products mainly include metal containers primarily for food and aerosols markets.
-End-use categories include food, nutrition, seafood, premium beverage offerings, paints & coatings, chemicals, personal care, pharmaceuticals and general household end-use categories.
+End-use categories include food, nutrition, seafood, premium beverage offerings, paints & coatings, chemicals, personal care, pharmaceuticals and general household.

-The financial statements reflect a two-month trading period for the Trivium Group that is included within an approximate six-month period since the date of incorporation on July 8, 2019.
+These consolidated financial statements reflect the consolidation of the legal entities forming the Group for the periods presented.
+The period ended December 31, 2019 reflects a two-month trading period for the Group that is included within an approximate six-month period since the date of incorporation on July 8, 2019.

-These consolidated financial statements reflect the consolidation of the legal entities forming the Group for the period presented.
 The principal operating subsidiaries forming the Group are listed in Note 25.